earthly/website/blog/_posts/2022-04-20-earthly-open-source.md

 ## User Feedback

-As Earthly continued to grow over time, although the vast majority of users were ok with the BSL license, there were a few cases where our users had different opinions.
-While it's better to dismiss comments from the random angry person on the orange website, other interactions were genuine concerns from sophisticated prospective users.
+Earthly's growing user base is mostly okay with the BSL license, but there were a few cases where it seemed like a point of friction for our users.
+Some online license feedback we could dismiss as trolling but other interactions were genuine concerns from sophisticated prospective users.

 <div class="align-center">
  {% picture {{site.pimages}}{{page.slug}}/adam-1.png --picture --img width="400px" --alt {{ the only downside is that it's not open source }} %}